 Each graduate degree program has an Educational Core that consists of educational foundation courses, and generally, it is recommended that the candidate completes the Core before taking courses in the Specialization.
-The Specialization is the selected major field of study (Educational Administration, School Counseling, Mental Health Counseling, Curriculum and Instruction, Curriculum and Instruction: Reading, Early Childhood Education, or Educational Diagnostics).
+The Specialization is the selected major field of study (Educational Administration, School Counseling, Mental Health Counseling, Curriculum and Instruction, Early Childhood Education, or Educational Diagnostics).
 The Specialization may be sequenced and certain prerequisites may be required.
-The candidate should read carefully the course descriptions and consult with the academic advisor before planning when courses are to be taken.
+The candidate should read carefully the course descriptions and consult with the graduate advisor before planning when courses are to be taken.